hammaadworks/MohammedHMateen/dreams_and_plans.md

 Aameen.
 YA RABB AL AALAMEEN.

-**YA RABB**, I have fallen before, hit my lowest point in regret, shame, and wasted potential.
+**YA RABB**, I have hit my all-time low in regret, shame, broken promises and wasted potential.
+My worship of You, YA ALLAH SWT, was far from what it should have been, nor did I consistently follow the righteous guidance and profound teachings of Rasoolullah SAW as commanded, nor did I strive to give my beloved parents and family the rights they truly deserved.
+I recognize that I have messed up in all fields, often staying in a state of delusional misguidance.

-But I am not done.
+But I refuse to give up, **YA RABB**!
 A believer never despairs from the mercy of ALLAH (SWT).
-This is my redemption arc, **YA ALLAH SWT**, my disciplined return to purpose, fueled by faith, consistency, and relentless effort.
+I acknowledge all my errors, wrongdoings and resolute to fix every single one them, with Your powerful help, **YA RABB**.
+This is my redemption arc, **YA ALLAH SWT**, my disciplined return to purpose, fueled by unwavering faith, steadfast consistency, and relentless effort:

+* **To restore honor and success** to my beloved parents and family.
+* **To firmly adhere to the Sunnah** of my beloved Rasoolullah SAW.
+* **To strengthen my worship,** seeking greater closeness to You, YA ALLAH SWT.

 **YA RABB, my heart aches for the Ummah.**